This page contains the most in-depth review of the Force USA MyRack Power Rack that you'll find anywhere online.

 If you have just two barbells, this is the perfect solution.
 If you have three bars and are fine with storing the third bar inside the rack when you’re not training, you’re still all set.
 However, if you have 4+ bars, you’ll want to look into a dedicated bar storage solution like a wall-mounted bar storage rack or a bar holder stand that sits on the floor.

 UPDATE: After finishing this review, I learned that Force USA is working on a dual barbell holder attachment.
 This would give you the ability to easily store up to 4-5 bars on the rack at once.
-As of Sept.
-2018, it has not been released, but you can check here if you're reading this much later.
+You can check here to see if it's been released.

 There are also has two 1 inch diameter bar holders made to hold Standard sized bars.
 They are located directly behind the main Olympic storage sleeves.
 Though, it’s unlikely that you have a full size standard barbell if you’re serious about lifting.
 However, I’ve found some pretty awesome uses for storing other equipment inside these smaller sleeves as you can see in the images below: